plgrover/morphSolver-openFOAM-5.x/ReadMe.md

-# pisoFoamGradP
+# pisoMorphFoamGradP

-A modification of the pisoFOAM code which includes a pressure gradient.
+A modification of the pisoFOAM code which includes a pressure gradient and morphing bed.